If you are building with the Navigation SDK v2 and higher, you can choose from two pricing options:

 The metered trips option is intended for users that complete less than 50 trips per month.
 The unlimited trips option is intended for users that complete more than 200 trips per month on average.
 If you fall somewhere between 50 and 200, this guide can help you understand the benefits of each pricing option so you can make the right decision for your use case.
 Metered trips pricing is the default pricing option for new accounts that use Navigation SDK v2.0.0-rc.1 or later.

 This guide will start by introducing some key terms that are important to understanding how billing works and then provide details on the two available pricing options.

 To understand how Navigation SDK usage is billed, you will need to understand what a trip is and how monthly active users (MAUs) are counted.

 There are two trip types in the Navigation SDK:

-An Active Guidance trip starts when you create an instance of the
+An Active Guidance trip starts when you call

-RouteController, only one Active Guidance trip will be billed.
+MapboxNavigation#setRoutes or if the Free Drive session was already running and a new route is provided.
 If the route you created has multiple legs (waypoints), each leg counts as a separate trip.
-If the user aborts the route before finishes all legs, you will be billed only for the started ones.
+If the user aborts the route before finishing all legs, you will be billed only for the started ones.

-RouteController is destroyed or the trip exceeds the maximum duration of 12 hours.
+MapboxNavigation#onDestroy, when the type or destination of the trip changes, or if the trip exceeds the maximum duration of 12 hours.
 After an Active Guidance trip has been running for 12 hours, the Navigation SDK automatically begins a new trip, which will be counted separately on your Statistics page and in any invoices.